zethon/zethon.github.io/_posts/2019-11-06-hacking-together-a-conan-package.md

 **Oh wait, there's a problem...**

-PDCurses was the first custom Conan package I needed for this project, so I created a new reposistory in Bintray called `arcc` (the name of the project).
-When I first ran Step 9 above I was met with this message:
+PDCurses was the first custom Conan package I needed for this project, and therefore the first package I attempted to add to the `arcc` repository in my bintray.com account.
+When I ran Step 9 above I was met with this message:

 ```
 Uploading pdcurses/3.9@zethon/stable to remote 'arcc'